d12frosted/elpa-mirror/gnu/llm-readme.txt

     embedding, and, in case of error, `error-callback' is called with the same arguments as in `llm-chat-async'.
   • `llm-count-tokens provider string': Count how many tokens are in `string'.
-This may theoretically vary by `provider' but typically is always about the same.
-This gives an estimate only.
+This may vary by `provider', because some provideres implement an API for this, but typically is always about the same.
+    This gives an estimate if the provider has no API support.

     And the following helper functions:
     • `llm-make-simple-chat-prompt text': For the common case of just